SSources/Saltbot/README.md

 # PastaSelf
-Just a random selfbot project, feel free to deobfuscate it, nobody gives a frick.
+Just a random selfbot project, feel free to use it, it's not even obfuscated anymore nobody gives a frick.